Intro-to-Data-Science-Template/intro_to_data_science_reader/content/projects/project_3/_index.en.md

     -   A justification for each standard describing what proficiency level you demonstrated **per the text in the [standards matrix][]**.
 -   All data files used as part of your project ([upload here][]).
     -   I should be able to place these files in the data directory of your project and run your code as-is.
-    -   If your files are too large to uplaod to Moodle, please send me a message and we will find an alternative.
+    -   If your files are too large to upload to Moodle, please send me a message and we will find an alternative.
+    -   You **should not** commit your data in your git repository.

 ## Project Strategy